 Free public immunisation sessions are provided by Council for infants, toddlers, pre-school children and adolescence (up to and including 19 years of age).

-We also supply vaccination for over 65s, eligible at risk children and adults in accordance with the National Immunisation Program Schedule.
+We also supply vaccination for eligible at risk children and adults in accordance with the National Immunisation Program Schedule.
 A limited range of non-government funded vaccines are available for a fee.
 Please contact Council for full details.

-As a result of the new No Jab No Pay legislation, from 1 January 2016 the National Immunisation Program (NIP) eligibility criteria will change for children 0-19 years of age.
-All children under the age of 10 may obtain free catch up vaccinations under the NIP regardless of their Medicare status.
-Children 10-19 years are eligible for free missed childhood vaccines (not those missed at school).
-This is available for a limited time from 1 January 2016 to 31 December 2017.
+As a result of the new No Jab No Pay legislation, from 1 January 2016 the National Immunisation Program (NIP) eligibility criteria has changed.
+All individuals 0 to 19 years of age can now receive free catch up vaccinations under the NIP regardless of their Medicare status.
 For all enquiries about the No Jab No Play legislation please call the Families and Parent Line on 13 61 50 or download a copy of the Immunisation information for parents brochure (101.08kB).

 If your child has been vaccinated overseas you are required to provide a copy of the vaccination records to Council prior to attending a public immunisation session.
 You will need to obtain a formal translation if the records are not in English.
-Please contact AMES on 9890 0425 if you require a translation.
+Please contact VITS on 9280 1941 if you require a translation.